 Yes, fish finders can be used when ice fishing, but there is some setup and possible DIY involved in getting it to work.
 There are three different types of fish finders that will work with ice fishing, these are explained below:

 - Flashers: A flasher is a very basic portable sonar device, and gives you a more primitive readout of the depth and bottom.
 It can have an LCD screen, but normally has dials that will turn green and red and will show you the depth, and even your bait if you read it correctly.
 This is NOT like normal fish finders that will show you a nice LCD picture of fish or the bottom.

 - Boat Fish Finders: Fishfinders that are attached to boats have a transducer and an LCD screen that will display the sonar.
 You can unhook the transducer, and use it in a fishing hole as long as it is level and steady.
 This will give you the same read-out as you would see in the boat.

-- Portable Fish Finders: Castable fish finders are making a huge impact for shore anglers.
-These can be attached to fishing line and cast out to the water and it will send signals back to your phone or tablet based on wifi and Bluetooth.
+- Portable Fish Finders: Castable fish finders are making a huge impact on shore anglers.
+These can be attached to a fishing line and cast out to the water and they will send signals back to your phone or tablet based on wifi and Bluetooth.
 Portable fish finders are extremely popular right now.